-If you are willing to invest in a grinder, spend the extra money to purchase a burr grinder.
+If you are willing to invest in a grinder, spend the extra money to purchase a burr grinder, this will really up your game when drinking coffee black.
 Owning one allows you to purchase coffee in whole bean form.
 Whole bean coffee has a much longer shelf life and is easier to store and transport.

 If upgrading your grinder is out of the question, I highly suggest looking into purchasing an Aeropress.
 This inexpensive coffee brewing device is very forgiving with grind inconsistencies.
 The Aeropress is a very versatile piece of equipment and deserves a place in your coffee collection.

 When preparing coffee at home, you should always use filtered water.
 Heating up tap water will generally bring out a metallic taste and other unwanted flavors.
 This will often give the coffee a burnt and somewhat acidic taste.
 Filtered water makes for a noticeably smoother cup than tap water.

 You should still pre-filter water even if your coffee machine has a charcoal filter.
 Typically, the filter in your refrigerator or even a Brita filter will work better than the charcoal filters found in coffee makers.
 Although seemingly redundant, it certainly can’t hurt to combine them.

 START DRINKING COFFEE BLACK